Tai Chi.

 godly.

-Spirits web site raises the question Where does scripture say the work
+The original Lying Spirits website raised the question Where does scripture say the work

 of the Holy Spirit is to produce, on demand, an encounter with a spirit Jesus